sachinchoolur/lightGallery/site-astro/src/content/docs/migration.md

 lightGallery 3 restructures the project around a framework-free core plus native packages for React, Vue and Angular.
-The vanilla library keeps its runtime and its API; the framework wrappers — which embedded that runtime and mirrored its DOM — are replaced by components that render natively.
+The vanilla library keeps its runtime and its API; the framework wrappers, which embedded that runtime and mirrored its DOM, are replaced by components that render natively.

 | You were using | You now install |
 | --- | --- |